emonty/rkrizzle/doc/source/user/advanced.rst

 Advanced Usage
 ==============

-This document covers some of Requests more advanced features.
+This document covers some of Rkrizzle's more advanced features.

 .. _session-objects: